siemens/cmp-test-suite/MockCA_readme.md

 - **`/sig/<serial_number>`** (`GET`)
   – Returns the alternative signature for the specified Sun‑Hybrid certificate.

-## Getting Started

-To start using the Mock CA, ensure you have the necessary dependencies installed (e.g., Python version, OpenSSL, etc.).
-Then follow the instructions in the [Start the CA](#start-the-ca) section below.

-- The requirements are the same as for the CMP test cases.

 ## Example Usage

 Examples are defined inside the [client.py](mock_ca/client.py) file.